Help your child stay focused and hit long-term goals in sports, academics …. any area of life!

 • Improved retention and skill development.

-• It is so simple!
+• It is simple!
 Any timer or Google Chrome extension will do.

 • You take a break before the brain is fatigued.
-Brain fatigue is actually hard to detect, and we tend to work longer than we should.
+Brain fatigue can be difficult to detect, and we tend to work longer than we should.

 If your child has focus issues, pay attention to when their attention starts to fade.
 Twenty-five minutes could be too big a work block for them.
 Start with a window of time in which they can achieve a small result with solid focus.
 That will build self-confidence.
 You can slowly increase the window of focused time as they strengthen their skills and self-esteem.